Keyboard shortcuts

 The KS Orbitals and Eigenvalues

-In exact DFT, the fictitious KS orbitals \(\phi_i\) and their energies \(\epsilon_i\) have no strict physical meaning, with one exception: Janak’s theorem and related rigorous results show that the highest occupied KS eigenvalue corresponds exactly to the negative of the first ionisation energy (or chemical potential) of the exact many-body system:
+In exact DFT, the fictitious KS orbitals \(\phi_i\) and their energies \(\epsilon_i\) have no strict physical meaning, with one exception: the highest occupied KS eigenvalue equals the negative of the first ionisation energy of the exact many-body system:

 The other eigenvalues \(\epsilon_i\) do not formally correspond to electron removal or addition energies (quasiparticle excitations).
 The KS “band gap” (\(\epsilon_{\mathrm{LUMO}} - \epsilon_{\mathrm{HOMO}}\)) systematically underestimates the true fundamental gap, even if the exact XC functional were used.
 This is due to the derivative discontinuity of the exact XC functional with respect to particle number.